alagiz/posts-xml-analyzer/README.md

 $ docker run -p 8080:8080 alagiz/posts-xml-analyzer
 ```

-* Send POST request to http://localhost:8080/analyze or http://host-ip:8080/analyze in your browser.
+* Send POST request to http://localhost:8080/analyze or http://host-ip:8080/analyze in your browser
   * Include url to the xml file as a parameter:
      ```
      url: "https://somehost/posts.xml"
      ```

 # Usage without docker
 * Clone the github repository
 ```